roatt-tilma/Mentorsoft-engage21/README.md

 Restrictions:
   - It is retricted to only two users in a room
   - meeting can only be started once
-  - leaving the room will end the room for all
+  - leaving the room will end the room for both
+  - not responsive